 When four of baseball’s greatest of all time get together, you expect many things to happen, but as usual, DIRECTV throws us for a loop in the latest spot.
-Rather than hitting dingers and throwing heat, Alex Rodriguez, David Ortiz, Ken Griffey Jr. and Randy Johnson are battling a different kind “foul ball.”
-As the newest spokesmen, these four retired athletes are not just some of MLB’s finest, they are now forever known as the GOATbusters.
+Rather than hitting dingers and throwing heat, Alex Rodriguez, David Ortiz, Ken Griffey Jr. and Randy Johnson are battling a different kind “foul ball.” (in the form of some equally beloved MLB mascots) As the newest spokesmen, these four retired athletes are not just some of MLB’s finest, they are now forever known as the GOATbusters.
 Let’s meet them and reminisce on what made them so great.

 Alex Rodriguez (A-Rod)

 Alex Rodriguez, more affectionately known as A-Rod, isn’t just a beloved and accomplished ballplayer, he’s also a philanthropist, businessman, author and father.

 During his 22 seasons in the MLB, the 14-time All-Star and three-time American League MVP collected quite a few awards, including two Gold Glove Awards, 10 Silver Slugger Awards, a Hank Aaron Award and so much more.
 Although Alex Rodriguez and Yankees may be synonymous, he also played for the Seattle Mariners and the Texas Rangers.

 As a businessman, A-Rod has crossed over into basketball as one of the owners of NBA team Minnesota Timberwolves and WNBA’s Minnesota Lynx.
 He is also a co-author of two children’s books, Out of the Ballpark, and Hit a Grand Slam, all while being a doting dad to his daughters Natasha and Ella.

 “Anyone can forget about talent, but if you’re a good person, your name will be remembered a long time.” – Alex Rodriguez

 Born: July 27, 1975 in New York, New York